MarieAlder/MarieAlder.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at the European University Institute.
 My supervisors are Alexander Monge-Naranjo and Giancarlo Corsetti.

-My research interests are in Macroeconomics, Monetary Economics and International Economics.
+My research interests are in Macroeconomics, Monetary Economics and Environmental Economics.